Jun 1, 2010

 SeeMore Si1 Putter Review

-I had the pleasure last year to review one of SeeMore's putters, the FGP stainless steel blade putter and found it great for short putts but I really had a hard time judging speed/distance with longer putts.
-This year the Si1 has been a pleasant surprise so here's more on my review on this new putter offered by SeeMore Putters.
+I had the pleasure of reviewing one of SeeMore's putters, the FGP stainless steel blade putter, last year.
+I found it great for short putts, but I needed help judging speed/distance with longer putts.
+The Si1 has been a pleasant surprise this year, so here's more on my review of this new putter offered by SeeMore Putters.

 The chosen one

-Ted Gallina at SeeMore was great as far as ordering to what specs I wanted and any questions I had.
-Here's the specs on the Si1 putter I've been reviewing since the start of the season:
+Ted Gallina at SeeMore was great regarding ordering what specs I wanted and any questions I had.
+Here are the specs on the Si1 putter I've been reviewing since the start of the season:

 Si1 Putter Specs